Waiting for input...

 Security

-• SPIKE Nexus now securely erases old root key and shards from memory after it is no longer needed.
-Before, it was left the the garbage collector to handle that.
+• SPIKE Nexus now securely erases the old root key and shards from memory after it is no longer necessary.
+Before, it was left to the garbage collector to handle that.
 The current approach is NIST recommendation and provides better memory protection.

 • Fixed CVE-2025-271447: DoS in go-jose Parsing